 If you work with metal and use heat, a pickle pot is essential.

 Basically, a pickle is simply an acidic solution that removes oxidation and flux from a piece of soldered metal.
 Commercial jewelry pickles are available, and many jewelers choose to use various pool chemicals as more cost-effective pickles.

 This post may include affiliate links, which means I may make a commission on purchases made through these links at no additional cost to you.

-When I started soldering back in January, pickeles sort of annoyed me.
+When I started soldering, pickeles sort of annoyed me.
 I realized that I needed a pickle pot, but I was loath to spend lots of money online to potentially harmful chemicals, there were no local jeweler’s pickle sources, and pool supplies weren’t really a viable option in the middle of winter.
 I figured there had to be a way to create a mildly acidic solution capable of removing some fire scale with things I could buy at the grocery store.

 I was right.